-1. Don't connect the wind turbine in the wrong polarity

-Make sure you connect the +ve of the turbine to the +ve of the battery (red to red) and the -ve of the turbine to the -ve of the battery (black to black).
-Failing to do so will damage the equipment and invalidate your warranty.
+- Don't connect the wind turbine in the wrong polarity Make sure you connect the +ve of the turbine to the +ve of the battery (red to red) and the -ve of the turbine to the -ve of the battery (black to black).

-- 2. Don't allow the turbine to run without being connected to the battery Failing to do so will result in the turbine freewheeling causing premature wear and tear and unnatural blade noise. - 3.
-On arrival, ensure the main rotor is free turning

-The stub shafts may have shifted in transit, causing the main rotor to rub against the cowling as it turns.
+Failing to do so will damage the equipment and invalidate your warranty. - 2.
+Don't connect the Diversion Charge Controller in series with the turbine If you choose to install a diversion charge controller (optional), always ensure that the turbine and the controller are connected to the battery separately. - 3.
+Don't allow the turbine to run without being connected to the battery Failing to do so will result in the turbine freewheeling causing premature wear and tear and unnatural blade noise. - 4.
+On arrival, ensure the main rotor is free turning The stub shafts may have shifted in transit, causing the main rotor to rub against the cowling as it turns.
 See instructions on page 8 to reset the stub shaft positions.